 Primary production continues to provide jobs and economic activity vital to the state’s recovery.
 The grain and livestock sectors account for half of South Australia’s primary production value with a total revenue of $7 billion in 2019-20, according to Primary Industries and Regions SA.

 South Australian food products are recognised globally as produced in a clean and green environment.
 It is a multi-billion industry with exciting investment opportunities … and will only continue to grow and develop into the future.

 Day in, day out, primary production is GROWING SA.

 The GROWING SA Conference is an opportunity for primary producers and industry stakeholders to hear the latest in policy developments, business and economic trends and commodity research while networking with each other, service providers and policy decision-makers.
-Event hosts Grain Producers SA and Livestock SA are planning the fourth annual GROWING SA to be held in February 2022.
+Event hosts Grain Producers SA and Livestock SA held the fourth annual GROWING SA in August 2022.

 Through its conference sessions and social functions, the event:

 These objectives are supported by a range of sponsorship and exhibition opportunities through partnership with industry organisations.
 This means the conference hosts, industry and producers collaborate to profile primary production and the powerhouse industry it is for SA’s economy.